Vitality review – is it the best health and life insurance?

 So far none of this is unique to Vitality, as I said at its core it works the same as other life insurance policies.
 You can choose to set up a Vitality life insurance policy on a single life basis, joint life first death (i.e pays out and ceases when the first person dies) or joint life second death (it only pays out when both lives assured are dead).
 Again, all very standard.

 Where the policy becomes truly revolutionary and life-changing (a strange thing to say about a financial product but I explain why it was for me later) is if you chose to include the Wellness Optimiser programme.
 One of the criticisms I have of Vitality is the unnecessary use of jargon.
-Because the premiums on life insurance policies are typically much lower than on health insurance policies Vitality don't give life insurance policyholders automatic access to the Vitality reward scheme unless they pay a small fee once the monthly premium is of sufficient size.
-If your monthly Vitality life insurance premium is at least £38 per month you are eligible to sign up to the reward scheme which they label as 'Wellness Optimiser' for life insurance customers.
+Because the premiums on life insurance policies are typically much lower than on health insurance policies, Vitality don't give life insurance policyholders automatic access to the Vitality reward scheme unless they pay a small fee once the monthly premium is of sufficient size.
+If your monthly Vitality life insurance premium is at least £30 per month you are eligible to sign up to their premium reward scheme which they label as 'Wellness Optimiser' for life insurance customers.
 A terrible name for a brilliant perk which lets you earn Vitality points by exercising, walking, going to the gym, eating healthily or even going to the dentist.
 Points can be earned and enjoyed by everyone named on a Vitality policy.
 The more points you earn (which is far easier than it sounds) the more perks you get, including a discounted or even free Apple watch.
-You can even get annual cashback rewards, spa breaks and free Amazon Prime.
+You can even get cashback rewards, spa breaks and free Amazon Prime.
+Vitality also offer a "Lite" version which is available to you if your premium is less than £30.
+The principle is the same, but there are less benefits available to you.
 I elaborate fully on how the reward system really works and how to get the best out of it in the next section.
 But perhaps the most important aspect is that by earning points you can also reduce your policy premiums by as much as 40%.
 However, even without a potential premium discount as a result of Vitality points Vitality life insurance is still competitively priced against other life insurance products.

 How does VitalityLife health and life insurance work - in particular Vitality points?

 Now onto the interesting part, how does the Vitality point scheme work?
 If you take out a Vitality Health Insurance policy you automatically are enrolled in the Vitality reward scheme.
-If you take out Vitality Life insurance and your monthly premium is over £38 you can opt to have Wellness Optimiser included on your policy for a cost of around £3.80 per life insured.
+If you take out Vitality Life insurance and your monthly premium is over £30, you can opt to have Wellness Optimiser included on your policy for an additional cost of £4.50 which gives you access to Vitality's premium rewards such as a free Apple Watch, half price Virgin Active Membership and free Starbucks Coffee.
+As explained above, Vitality also have a "Lite" option which gives you access to a limited number of benefits so long as your premium is over £8 per month and comes at a cost of £1.75.

 When you take out a plan (be it health insurance or life insurance with Wellness Optimiser) you are given a Vitality status.
 You start on bronze and can progress to silver, gold and ultimately platinum.
 The more effort you make to be healthy the more Vitality points you earn and you can increase your status to Silver, Gold or even Platinum.
 The higher your Vitality status the better and greater the rewards you receive.
 Every member has a login area called the Vitality member zone.
 The screenshot below (click to enlarge) shows my member area.